Mr Simigdáli: Iraq

+Iraqi Turkmens

+In a tale from the Iraqi Turkmens with the title Miski Amber Matalı, translated to Turkish as Miski Amber Masalı ("Tale of Musk and Amber"), a king has a daughter.
+One day, the princess uses some dough, adds fragrances and musk and amber, and shapes it to a handsome boy, then prays to Allah to give him a soul.
+After her creation gains a soul, she sends him to the imam and to religious lessons.
+People learn of the child of dough and try to replicate the process, with no success.
+A foreign princess, daughter of an infidel king, tries her hand at it and cannot succeed, so she wants to have the princess's creation.
+A wicked woman offers to bring the dough-created boy, dons a religious disguise, buries her vehicle in the ground, and approaches the boy, pretending to be a woman that fell from her camel during pilgrimage.
+Out of pity, the boy takes the woman home, who earns his trust after days, and asks him to accompany to the river.
+She takes him to the vehicle, unearths it, ties the boy to the vehicle and flies off to the infidel princess's kingdom.
+The boy's creator realizes he has vanishes and goes after him in strange lands with her tutor's help.
+During her adventures, she helps a maddened princess in another kingdom and gains a gold zubun as reward, cures an ailing prince by removing a dragon-snake from his belly and gains golden clogs as reward, and lastly rescues a kidnapped boy from his captor's hands and gains a golden sheet.
+Finally, the princess and her lala (tutor) arrive at the infidel princess's kingdom, and the princess takes out the golden objects to trade with the wicked princess for three nights in the dough-boy's, called Miski Amber, chambers.

 Palestine

-In a Palestinian Jrefiyye titled ḥikāya Lü'lü ("The Tale of Lü'lü"), translated to Spanish as Lü'lü, a king goes on a pilgrimage.
+In a Palestinian folktale (or Jrefiyye) titled ḥikāya Lü'lü ("The Tale of Lü'lü"), translated to Spanish as Lü'lü, a king goes on a pilgrimage.
 While he is away, his only daughter, princess Sa'ada, ransacks his storage, snatches some pearls and fashions a male statue with them.
 The princess begins to pray for God to grant life to the statue, and she is joined by 50 maidservants.
 After some time, their collective prayers are heard, and the statue comes to life, whom the princess takes as her lover.
 The king learns the princess found a fiancé while he was away, then goes back home to obtain some explanations.
 The princess points her father to the empty closet, and explains she fashioned a lover out of the pearls.
 Upon learning the truth, the king approves of his daughter's marriage.